yoronneko/govern/README.md

 This shell script manages multiple processes defined in the configuration files located at ``~/local/*.conf.sh``.
 The shell script has released as an open source software and is publicly accessible on GitHub.

-his govern.sh script can be executed from ether an interactive shell or through a cron job.
+This govern.sh script can be executed from ether an interactive shell or through a cron job.
 Here's how you would initiate it from a cron job:

 ```sh
 $ crontab -e